Taking a closer look at Czechia's northernmost mountain range.

 The deeper into the woods one goes, the more fascinating the rocks get.

 Some of the most outstanding ones are placed at peaks' summits, offering fab outlooks.

 A number of these towers are accessible by a carved staircase in the rock, one of the labours of those mountain associations.

 Multiple of these rocky pinnacles have a cross at their tops:

 It is due to another driving force that coexisted with the industrial one: the church.

-The region's golden era ended by the world wars.
-The clothing and jewellery weren't desirable articles for the military efforts, so the factories either shut down or got forcefully altered to manufacturing plants for wartime production.
+The region's golden era ended with the world wars.
+The clothing and jewellery weren't desirable articles for the military efforts, so the factories either shut down or got forcefully altered into manufacturing plants supporting wartime production.
 The Second World War effectively put an end to every establishment here, as the Jizera Mountains and their surroundings were predominantly settled by the German population, which got expelled after the war ended.
 Just like that, families that once elevated the region had to leave, in a process that added to an already immensely dark period some additional 19,000 deaths, a quarter of which were suicides.
 A new communist rule that classified any remaining business owners as "enemies of the people" and seized their property then finished the collapse.
 Factories got restarted by people with no ties to the region, and the monastery closed in 1950.

 The affection for natural resources declined, but their exploitation continued.
 By the 80s, the border region shared by former Czechoslovakia, East Germany, and Poland, which encompassed the mountains, got labelled as the "Black Triangle" for its extreme pollution levels.
 The toll on the environment caused by acid rains is still visible.

-However, the last ~two decades marked massive improvements on that front, and plenty of the forested areas recovered.
+However, the last ~two decades marked massive improvements on that front and plenty of the forested areas recovered.